 Tuition and Fees

-Fees and Payments
+Fees and payments

-The State Board of Community Colleges establishes tuition annually; and the Wake Technical Community College Board of Trustees establishes special fees associated with some classes.
+The State Board of Community Colleges establishes tuition annually, and the Wake Technical Community College Board of Trustees establishes special fees associated with some classes.
 Tuition and fees are listed below and are subject to change without notice.

 All tuition and fees are due by the published payment due dates.
 Students may pay:

-BY DROP BOX located in front of the Cashier's Office at the Wake Tech main campus, Montague Hall, 9101 Fayetteville Road, Raleigh, NC 27603
+- By drop box located in front of the Cashier's Office on Southern Wake Campus, Montague Hall, 9101 Fayetteville Road in Raleigh.

-BY MAIL to the Cashier's Office, Wake Technical Community College, 9101 Fayetteville Road, Raleigh, NC 27603
+- By mail to the Cashier's Office, Wake Technical Community College, 9101 Fayetteville Road, Raleigh, NC 27603

 Payments may be made using personal check, debit card, credit card (MasterCard or Visa) or cash.
 If you choose to pay by personal check, it is suggested that each student bring two checks to registration: one for registration and one for the purchase of books and supplies.
 Textbooks are purchased by students as needed.
 Costs of textbooks vary, depending upon the curriculum in which the student is enrolled.